SaraMagdyAbdelhamed/VTS_System/README.md

 - Employees must be able to **edit** the title or description of a pending request.

 ### ✅ Approval Workflow
-- The system must support an optional **manager approval process** for leave requests.
+- The system must support an **optional manager approval process** for leave requests.
 - Managers must be able to **approve or deny** leave requests submitted by their subordinates.
+- Managers must be able to directly **award personal leave time** to their subordinates, within system-defined limits.
 - Managers must be able to **award compensatory time** (comp time) to their subordinates, within system-defined limits.

 ### ⚖️ Rules Engine
-- The system must use a flexible, **rules-based engine** to validate all leave requests.
+- The system must implement a flexible, **rules-based engine** for validating and verifying all leave requests.
 - Validation rules must account for both company-wide policies and location-specific policies.
 - HR personnel (non-developers) must be able to **manage and update** these rules through a user-friendly interface.